Solution-Management/CtrlVAF/CtrlVAF/CtrlVAF/Core/Licensing/README.md

 dispatcher.Dispatch();
 ```

+Note that this is done for you when inheriting from our `ConfigurableVaultApplicationBase` class and using the [UseLicensing] attribute on your VaultApplication

-This works in tandem with the **[LicenseRequired]** attribute.
+The LicensedDispatcher class works in tandem with the **[LicenseRequired]** attribute.
 When using a licensed dispatcher, the dispatcher checks for a valid license.
 When the license is invalid, every type with the [LicenseRequired] attribute is skipped.

 Furthermore, you can specify modules in the attribute that may be present on the license.
 For example: